 Treatment of the cervical spine (neck) addresses issues like cervical herniated discs, neck pain, and headaches related to spinal nerve compression.
 In cervical decompression, the focus is on the neck.
 The primary goal is to alleviate pressure on the cervical nerves, reduce neck pain and stiffness, and often address associated symptoms like arm pain or headaches.

-Decompression therapy is recommended for adults dealing with acute or chronic back pain.
-Conditions that can benefit from decompression therapy include:
+Conditions that can benefit from spinal decompression therapy include:

-Decompression therapy sessions can be repeated multiple times per week or month, as needed, to see the best results.
-Since it often takes years of wear-and-tear or trauma to compress the anatomical structures in the spine, decompression is a gradual process over a series of visits.
-The team outlines a decompression therapy plan to help you understand the timeline and what to expect during your treatment.
+For the best results, spinal decompression therapy sessions should be repeated multiple times per week or month to alleviate chronic back pain.
+Since it often takes years of wear and tear or trauma to compress the anatomical structures in the spine, decompression is a gradual process that takes place during a recurring series of visits.
+Our team of back and spine pain experts will outline a spinal decompression therapy plan to help you understand the timeline and what to expect during your treatment.